Trenton Assault Charges Lawyer

 Experienced and Trusted Criminal Defense Attorneys Defend Clients Accused of Assault and Threat Crimes in Mercer County and Throughout New Jersey

 Assault and threat crimes include allegations or threats of violence against someone else.
 If you are facing charges or someone you know has just been charged with assault in New Jersey, the circumstances can seem overwhelming.
-It is so important to have an experienced and resourceful attorney to fight for your rights and aggressively defend your case.
+It is so important to have an experienced Trenton Assault Charges Lawyer to fight for your rights and aggressively defend your case.
 We will explore all options, and work hard to advocate in your best interest.
 It can be emotionally taxing to go through the stages of a criminal case, both for you and your family.

 The legal team at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC cares about your life and your ability to move on from this difficult time.
 We stand ready to act in your best interest, as allegations involving violence and threats of violence must be taken seriously.
 Our trusted criminal defense lawyers work diligently to uncover every piece of evidence and forge a strong defense as we fight for all of your rights.